MCRuskyBoy/circuit/README.md

 goals to implement:

+- in CircuitVerse
+  - DIV

+- in Code
-  - Logic Gates:
+  - Logic Gates
     - AND
     - OR
     - XOR
     - NOT
-  - ADD
-  - SUB
-  - MUL
-  - DIV